Methods of Assessment

 If the above factors have been considered and it has been determined that the plagiarism has arisen from poor academic practice, the student will be requested to revise and resubmit the assessment.

-As our courses are Nationally Accredited we are required by the governing bodies (ASQA) to have a course deadline.
-We do not offer deadline extensions.
+As our courses are internationally recognized, we do not offer deadline extensions.

-All graduation requirements are to be completed within 12 months from the date of your Orientation week lecture.
+All quizzes and written assessments are to be completed 1 month from the end of week 20 and logbook within 12 months from the date of your Orientation week.

 All graduation requirements are to be completed within 18 months from the date of your Orientation week lecture.